Tommy Gunn (actor)

-Early years
+Early life

 In his early years, Tommy grew interested in sports, BMX bicycles, motorcycles, and soccer.
 Gunn was shy around girls until he noticed girls were interested in bigger and "buffer" guys, so he took up bodybuilding.
 He entered a "hot body" contest in a local bar, and although he lost the contest, a man offered him work as a stripper.
 For ten years, he worked as a dancer, traveling all over the world.

 Career

 Beginning his career in pornographic films in 2004, Gunn was soon recognized as the 2005 AVN Best Male Newcomer award.
 He likewise received the 2006 AVN Best Supporting Actor for his role in Pirates and a second AVN Male Performer of the Year for 2007.

 In 2007, Gunn appeared in the music video for "The Moneymaker" by American indie rock band Rilo Kiley.
 He also appeared in the music video "Too Drunk" by the band Buckcherry.
 In 2010 Gunn appeared in an episode of Entourage.
 In 2011 he had an uncredited role in Mommy & Me, a comedy film, directed by Jennifer James.
 In 2012 he appeared in the Louis Theroux documentary Twilight of the porn stars discussing the porn industry and his personal experiences within it.
 In 2014, he appeared in the horror film Wolves, directed by David Hayter.
 He also had a small part in the 2017 movie Gangster land.

 In 2009, Gunn directed and starred in a 3-D choose-your-own-adventure movie titled Cummin' At You 3D.

-Gunn appeared in about 2,500 videos in his pornographic career.
+Gunn has appeared in over 3,400 videos in his pornographic career.

 Business ventures

 In February 2012, he launched his own underwear line.

-Gunn appeared in an episode of the History Channel show, Pawn Stars where he sold a "Zombie Apocalypse" vehicle for $11,000.
+Gunn appeared in an episode of the History Channel show, Pawn Stars, where he sold a zombie-proofed "zombie apocalypse" van for $11,000.

 Personal life

-Gunn's father is of Italian descent and his mother was half Chinese.
+Gunn's father is of Italian descent while his maternal grandfather was Chinese.
 He was married to porn actress Rita Faltoyano from 2005 to 2008.
 When asked during an August 2007 interview if there was a romance between him and fellow porn star Ashlynn Brooke, Gunn's reply was, "I think we are becoming something more."
 Gunn and Brooke have since ended their relationship.

 Gunn has family in the Philadelphia area, including award-winning instructor of the ECCRSD Percussion Ensemble, Tom Harbora.
-Gunn had a zombie-proofed van, which he sold on the TV show Pawn Stars for $11,000.